Deploying Coro on macOS devices

 Select Apple

-> System Settings > Privacy & Security .
+> System Settings > Privacy & Security.Locate the Security section.

 Select OK to save your changes and close the dialog.

-.
-To ensure the Agent can access your device storage, make sure
+To allow the Agent to access your device storage, select Open Full Disk Access:

 After the installation and security configuration is complete, the Agent might download additional updates: